M0nheim/l4d2-deck-mods-downloader/README.md

-Absolutey terrible script to make downloading predefined (by me) L4D2 maps onto the Steam Deck easier.
+Absolutey terrible script to make downloading pre-determined (by me) L4D2 maps onto the Steam Deck easier.

 How to use: